apache/beam/beam-site/contribute/contribution-guide.md

 ## Engage

 ### Mailing list(s)
-We discuss design and implementation issues on dev@beam.apache.org mailing list, which is archived [here](https://lists.apache.org/list.html?dev@beam.apache.org).
+We discuss design and implementation issues on the dev@beam.apache.org mailing list, which is archived [here](https://lists.apache.org/list.html?dev@beam.apache.org).
 Join by emailing [`dev-subscribe@beam.apache.org`](mailto:dev-subscribe@beam.apache.org).

-If interested, you can also join the other [mailing lists]({{ site.baseurl }}/use/mailing-lists/) too.
+If interested, you can also join the other [mailing lists]({{ site.baseurl }}/use/mailing-lists/).

-### Apache JIRA
+### JIRA issue tracker
-We use [Apache JIRA](https://issues.apache.org/jira/browse/BEAM) as an issue tracking and project management tool, as well as a way to communicate among a very diverse and distributed set of contributors.
+We use the Apache Software Foundation's [JIRA](https://issues.apache.org/jira/browse/BEAM) as an issue tracking and project management tool, as well as a way to communicate among a very diverse and distributed set of contributors.
 To be able to gather feedback, avoid frustration, and avoid duplicated efforts all Beam-related work should be tracked there.

 If you do not already have an Apache JIRA account, sign up [here](https://issues.apache.org/jira/).